psarando/shire-reckoning/README.md

 This allows it to stay in sync with the Gregorian calendar so that most Shire Reckoning dates will always fall on the same Gregorian date.

-These calendars make no attempt to correlate Gregorian years with Ages of Middle-earth.
+These calendars make no attempt to correlate Gregorian years with Shire-reckoning years or the Ages of Middle-earth.
-Additionally, these calendars always reckon their dates from midnight to midnight, just as our modern Gregorian calendar and the Shire calendar reckon dates.
+Additionally, these calendars always reckon their dates from midnight to midnight, just as our modern Gregorian calendar and the Shire Calendar reckon dates.
 Note that Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, and the Elves reckoned their dates from sunset to sunset.